-If it’s Whatsapp or WeChat, you get to send something in every format: video, photo, audio etc. But how do you send audio messages in the default Messaging app?
+If it’s Whatsapp, you get to send something in every format: video, photo, audio, etc. But how do you send audio messages in the default Messaging app?

 Even though there are several clients like Whatsapp, iMessage still rules supreme when it comes to communication between iPhone/iPad/iPod Touch and Mac users.
 Let’s accept it: iMessage is far more expansive and easy to use than Whatsapp.
 And the fact that Mac has iMessage makes it even better.

-For all its glory, iMessage only lets you send photos by default (as far as media content is concerned).
+In early days iMessage only lets you send photos by default (as far as media content is concerned).
 From within the Messages app, you can only send a photo that you just took or from the camera roll.
 But now just like WhatsApp, you can send the recorded voice message from iMessage.

 If the recipient uses iMessage, the message is sent as an iMessage.
 If not, the message goes as MMS and charges apply.